jessetvogel/rust-web/README.md

 ### Static analysis

 Right now `invoke` calls to the browser APIs are not type safe.
-One idea to use [webidl](https://github.com/whatwg/webidl) interfaces to do static analysis on the parameters that are passed to `invoke`.
+Could  use [webidl](https://github.com/whatwg/webidl) interfaces to do static analysis on the Javascript code against `invoke` parameters.

 ### Components

 For better or worst it's common in web development to use libraries for various tasks.
+Here are some ideas for commonly used utlities and UI components.

 <details>
 <summary>Commonly used utilities</summary>